 In English we use the 'Letters and Sounds' phonics programme and do not use a single exclusive reading scheme, favouring an approach that allows children to read more widely.
 Our excellent programme has led to exceptional outcomes for children in the national Phonics Check, and this in turn has a significant impact on standards in reading.
 We use 'Talk for Writing' activities and believe an important part of our success is valuing the development of writing skills across the curriculum.

 In Maths we have a strong emphasis on understanding the number system, and being able to explain mathematical thinking.
 We provide plenty of opportunities to develop problem solving skills and use a wide range of concrete resources to support early learning, including numicon, dominos, dice, 10s frames and number lines.
 Children are then supported in moving from the concrete, through pictorial representation, to the abstract: we are developing our Mastery curriculum to ensure deep, secure knowledge that provides a basis for Maths throughout children's time in education.
 KS1 use Power Maths resources to support teaching and learning.

-Our Forest Schools programme runs throughout the year for all of KS1.
+Our Forest Schools programme runs throughout the year for all of EYFS and KS1.
 Children learn and practise new skills from across the curriculum through outdoor learning, and observe changes in the natural environment through out the year.
 This compliments our skills based Science curriculum that allows children opportunities to investigate and explore the world around them.

 The Grove Infants use the Arts as a driver of cross curricular learning, and are proud of the gold Artsmark we have held for more than 15 years.

 We have a specialist Music teacher, who works with all of the Year groups from Nursery to Year 2, teaching singing, instrumental work and musical appreciation.